US ambassador to Israel tells embassy staff if they want to leave they ‘should do so TODAY’

 CNN has reached out to the State Department for more details.

+The UK announced that it had temporarily withdrawn its staff from Iran and that the embassy would operate remotely.

+Meanwhile France urged its nationals not to travel to Israel or the occupied West Bank due to the situation in Iran.

-The announcement comes the day the USS Gerald Ford carrier strike group is expected to arrive in northern Israel as part of the buildup of US forces in the Middle East ahead of a potential strike on Iran.
+The warnings come the day the USS Gerald Ford carrier strike group is expected to arrive in northern Israel as part of the buildup of US forces in the Middle East ahead of a potential strike on Iran.

 The US also has a dozen stealth F-22 fighter jets at a base in southern Israel or en route, CNN previously reported, as well as at least nine aerial tankers on the tarmac at Tel Aviv’s Ben Gurion International Airport.